pomSense/typescript-node-yarn-pnp-boilerplate/README.md

 # A production-ready Typescript, Node.js boilerplate with Yarn Zero Install

-A boiler plate that works out of the box using Yarn PnP (Zero Install).
+A production-ready boiler plate that works out of the box using Yarn PnP (Zero Install).
+This project has strong commit and lint enforcement.
+You can configure any of this to cater to your project, though the default setup is recommended to drive both an efficient dev process and enforce code quality.

 Scaffhold includes: